Document

 How do I claim a tax deduction on a loan taken before the construction of the property is complete?

 Deduction on home loan interest cannot be claimed when the house is under construction.
 It can be claimed only after the construction is finished.
 The period from borrowing money until construction of the house is completed is called pre-construction period.
-Interest paid during this time can be claimed as a tax deduction in five equal instalments starting from the year in which the construction of the property is completed.
+Interest paid during this time is called as a pre-construction interest and can be claimed as a tax deduction in five equal instalments starting from the year in which the construction of the property is completed.
 Understand pre-construction interest better with this example.

 b.
 Tax Deduction on Principal Repayment